torrejonv/teranode/docs/architecture/architecture.md

 5. **UTXO Service:** Datastore of UTXOs (the outputs from transactions that have not been spent and can be used as inputs in new transactions).

 6. **TX Status:** Datastore managing the statuses of transactions.
 If validated and not mined, they will be eligible for inclusion in a block.

-** CLARIFY - What is the TX METADATA Store for?
-Include here in the details? ** CLARIFY

 ---